dayemsiddiqui/ruskit/docs/controllers.md

 # Controllers

-Controllers handle incoming HTTP requests and return responses.
-They are responsible for processing input, interacting with models, and returning appropriate responses.
+Controllers in Ruskit are responsible for handling incoming HTTP requests and returning appropriate responses.
+They serve as the central point for your application's request handling logic.

 ## Overview